ajilk/formify/collect/README.md

 - sex

+# Design Patterns
-## Form contains Models (e.g Patient.PersonalInfo)
+### Form contains Models (e.g Patient.PersonalInfo)

-# IMPORTANT: We do not need to keep writing forms.
-We need to write once.
-# And that is it.
-Why because form is specified by a model and a model
-# already specifies everything about the form.
-# Form are rendered always exactly the same.
-So go through the fields
-# that model describes and display them.

-# COPY!!!
+### COPY!!!
 https://simpleisbetterthancomplex.com/2015/12/04/package-of-the-week-django-widget-tweaks.html

 Something was wrong
 copy add_label_class function from github

-# YASSSSSS
+### Meat of the project
+### We can access form data as json easily
 https://docs.djangoproject.com/en/2.1/ref/forms/api/#accessing-clean-data

-# We can access form data as json easily
+## IMPORTANT:
+*We do not need to keep writing forms.
+We need to write once And that is it.
+Why because form is specified by a model and a model already specifies everything about the form.
+Form are rendered always exactly the same.
+So go through the fields that model describes and display them.*